citydude2000/BabySitterKata/Readme.md.txt

 	rather than partial hour pay.
 This version is green and therefore checked into Git.
 4) Version 4 identifies common code and refactors the code to be more efficient while still successfully calculating the basic use cases.
 Git checkin.
+5) Version 5 identifies four cases where input data data is not handled correctly by the basic implementation.
+These cases will need to be handled by validating the user input, preventing incorrect execution, and returning information to the user about what is happening.
+	Since the tests are commented out, this version is NOT checked in.
+6) Version 6 provides full code implementation to successfully handle incorrect data input.
+    Checked in.